jugechengzi/Rationalization-MCD/Readme.md

 # MCD
 This repo contains Pytorch implementation of MCD.
+Most of our codes are based on our baseline FR.
 ## Environments
-torch 1.10.2+cu113. python 3.7.9. tensorboardx 2.4. tensorboard 2.6.0
+torch 1.13.1+cu11.6. python 3.7.16.
 ## Datasets
-Beer Reviews: you can get it [here](http://people.csail.mit.edu/taolei/beer/).
+Beer Reviews: We use the dataset provided by RNP, please download it [here](http://people.csail.mit.edu/taolei/beer/).
 Then place it in the ./data/beer directory.

-Hotel Reviews: you can get it [here](https://people.csail.mit.edu/yujia/files/r2a/data.zip).
-Then  find hotel_Location.train, hotel_Location.dev, hotel_Service.train, hotel_Service.dev, hotel_Cleanliness.train, hotel_Cleanliness.dev from data/oracle and put them in the ./data/hotel directory.
-Find hotel_Location.train, hotel_Service.train, hotel_Cleanliness.train from data/target and put them in the ./data/hotel/annotations directory.
-Word embedding: [glove.6B.100d.txt](https://nlp.stanford.edu/projects/glove/).
+Word embedding: We use [glove.6B.100d.txt](https://nlp.stanford.edu/projects/glove/).
 Then put it in the ./data/hotel/embeddings directory.

 ## Running example
 ### correlated Beer (Table 2)
-For the appearance aspect with sparsity being about 10%, run:
-python -u decouple_bcr.py --correlated 1 --data_type beer --lr 0.0001 --batch_size 128 --gpu 0 --sparsity_percentage 0.075 --sparsity_lambda 6 --continuity_lambda 6 --epochs 150 --aspect 0

 For the appearance aspect with sparsity being about 20%, run:
-python -u decouple_bcr.py --correlated 1 --data_type beer --lr 0.0001 --batch_size 128 --gpu 0 --sparsity_percentage 0.175 --sparsity_lambda 6 --continuity_lambda 6 --epochs 150 --aspect 0
+python -u decouple_bcr.py --correlated 1 --data_type beer --lr 0.0001 --batch_size 128 --gpu 0 --sparsity_percentage 0.175 --epochs 150 --aspect 0

-For the appearance aspect with sparsity being about 30%, run:
-python -u decouple_bcr.py --correlated 1 --data_type beer --lr 0.0001 --batch_size 128 --gpu 0 --sparsity_percentage 0.28 --sparsity_lambda 6 --continuity_lambda 6 --epochs 150 --aspect 0

 ## Result